leithdm/lethalapps/TESTING.md

 <br/>

 ## Bug#2
-**Description:** *'Project management' process flow icons are not fully visible towards the left-hand side of a mobile screen.*
+**Description:** *'Project Management' process flow icons are not fully visible on the left-hand side of a mobile screen.*

 **Reproduce:**
 1. Go to https://leithdm.github.io/milestone-project-1/index.html
 2. Scroll to the 'Project Management' section.
-3. Images are displaying off (left-hand side) the screen.
+3. Images are cut in half and displaying towards the left-hand side of the screen.

 **Expected behaviour:**
 Fully responsive page with images properly spaced and visible.